-The process of sewer system overload during heavy rains involves multiple factors working simultaneously.
-When rainfall intensity exceeds the soil’s absorption capacity, excess water becomes runoff, flowing into storm drains and sewer systems.
-This sudden surge of water can quickly exceed the designed capacity of these systems, leading to what experts call hydraulic overload.
+When rainfall exceeds the soil’s absorption capacity, excess water becomes runoff that flows into storm drains and sewer lines.
+This sudden surge can quickly overwhelm the system – a condition known as hydraulic overload.

-Municipal sewer systems typically handle two types of water: sanitary sewage from homes and businesses, and stormwater from rain events.
-In older cities, these systems might be combined, making them particularly vulnerable during heavy rains.
-When these systems become overwhelmed, they can’t effectively transport water away from residential areas, resulting in backups and flooding.
+Municipal sewer systems handle two types of water: sanitary sewage from homes and businesses, and stormwater from rain events.
+In many Texas communities, including parts of the greater Conroe area, older combined systems are especially vulnerable.
+When overwhelmed, they can’t move water away from residential areas fast enough, resulting in backups and flooding.

 1. Volume and Intensity: Sudden, intense rainfall delivers large amounts of water in short periods, overwhelming system capacity.